 2.1.
 Methods, Design and Settings

 2.1.1.
-Locomotion method for panoramic videos
+Locomotion methods for panoramic videos

 The program uses scenes with two-dimensional dynamic content.
 It allows the user to move freely between the predefined viewing positions of the scriptwriter.
-The three-dimensional scene is rendered with panoramic stereoscopic videos generated at each preset viewing position.
-These clips are projected onto three-dimensional spheres in the scene, which envelop the user.
-As the user moves between viewing positions, he is shown the image from the panoramic video of the corresponding position, thus giving the user the illusion of six degrees of freedom.
-Since only the sphere is used in two-dimensional content, the detail of the scene models generated in panoramic videos no longer affects the performance of the application.
-However, the size and quantity of the panoramic videos do affect the performance of the system.
-This is especially true if the application is implemented on a mobile virtual realityVR system.
-Also, the resolution, frame rate and bitrate of the videos influence the inclusion of such content.
-The video parameters listed above have a direct impact on the size of the file, and thus of the application.
+The three-dimensional scene is rendered using panoramic stereoscopic videos generated at each preset viewing position.
+For each eye, the panoramic video is projected onto a three-dimensional sphere, which envelops the user.
+As the user moves from one viewing position to the next, a panoramic video of that position is visualised, giving the user the illusion of six degrees of freedom.
+Since only the sphere model is used to render two-dimensional content, the detail of the scene does not affect the application's performance.
+However, the size and quantity of the panoramic videos affect the system's performance.
+This is especially true if the application is dedicated to a mobile VR system.
+Also, the video's resolution, frame rate and bitrate influence the inclusion of such content.
+The video parameters directly impact the size of the file and the application.

-The minimum requirements for panoramic video on mobile virtual realityVR platforms are resolution - 3840x1920 pixels; frame rate - 30 or 60 frames per second; bit rate - 25-60 Mbps; size - up to 10 GB; duration - up to 30 minutes.
-However, the resolution of the panorama is not the same as the resolution that the user sees in the panorama.
-Depending on the field of view of the virtual realityVR helmet, the resolution seen by the user varies.
-The visible resolution can be calculated from the percentage of 360 degrees that the field of view of the VR helmet is.
-For example, if the field of view is 120 degrees, the user will only see 33%, so at the minimum recommended resolution for the content, the user will only see an image with a resolution of 1267x633 pixels.
-In order for the user to see an image with a resolution of 2K, the panoramic resolution needs to be 6K.
-Higher apparent resolution means greater detail and less blending of the image.
+The minimum requirements for panoramic video on mobile VR platforms are 3840x1920 pixel resolution, a framerate of 60 frames per second, and a bit rate of 25-60 Mbps.
+It results in ~10 GB of video, up to 30 minutes long.
+However, the resolution of the panorama is not the same as the resolution that the user views in the VR display.
+Depending on the field of view of the VR headset, the resolution seen by the user varies.
+For example, if the field of view is 120 degrees, the user will only see 33% of the whole panorama.
+It means the user will see a 1267x633-pixel image.
+For the VR user to view a 2K image, the panoramic media resolution must be 6K.
+Higher resolution means greater detail and less blurring of the media.
 However, a higher resolution also requires a higher bit rate for a high-quality image.
 If the bit rate is too low, artefacts appear in the moving image and degrade the quality of the content.

 Two-dimensional content uses more than one video.
-Therefore, the number of video clips, and therefore the overall size of the program, depends on the nature of the content and the number of viewing positions and the total duration of the content as foreseen by the scriptwriter.
+Consequently, the number of video clips and the program's size is determined by the nature of the content, the number of viewing positions, and the total duration of the content as planned by the scriptwriter.
 The size and preparation time of such content depends on the equipment used to generate the panoramas, the number of panoramas and the parameters (Table 1).

 Table 1.
 Generation time and file size for a single frame at different resolutions in PNG format.